Tarot card reading: Éliphas Lévi

 The concept of the cards as a mystical key was extended by Éliphas Lévi.
-Lévi (whose actual name was Alphonse-Louis Constant) was educated in the seminary of Saint-Sulpice, was ordained as a deacon, but never became a priest.
+Lévi (whose actual name was Alphonse-Louis Constant) was educated in the seminary of Saint-Sulpice, and was ordained as a deacon, but never became a priest.
 Michael Dummett noted that it is from Lévi's book Dogme et rituel that the "whole of the modern occultist movement stems."
 Lévi's magical theory was based on a concept he called the Astral Light and according to Dummett, he claimed to be the first to: